Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Preliminaries

 A \textit{profinite graph} $X$ is a compact, Hausdorff and totally disconnected space equipped with a distinguished closed subspace $V(X) \subseteq X$, called the \emph{vertex set}, as well as two continuous maps $d_0, d_1 \colon X \to V(X)$ satisfying $d_0\at{V(X)} = d_1\at{V(X)} = \operatorname{id}_{V(X)}$.
 A \emph{quasi-morphism} of graphs $f \colon X \to Y$ is a continuous map which commutes with $d_0$ and $d_1$.
 We say that $X$ is \emph{connected} if every finite image of $X$ under a quasi-morphism is connected as an abstract graph.
 By \cite[Proposition 2.1.10]{Ribes_Graphs}, any profinite graph $X$ has a unique decomposition into its connected components, that is, maximal connected profinite subgraphs.
 Recall further that a connected profinite graph $\Gg$ is a \emph{tree} if the sequence is exact; here, $\pZ[[Y]]$ denotes the profinite free module on a (pointed) space $Y$, $E^*(\Gg) = (X / V(X),\ast)$ is the pointed quotient space with $\ast = [V(X)]$, and $d, \varepsilon$ are the morphisms of profinite modules generated by $d(e) = d_1(e) - d_0(e)$, $d(\ast) = 0$ and $\varepsilon(v) = 1$ for $e \in E(\Gg)$ and $v \in V(\Gg)$.
 By \cite[Proposition 2.4.9]{Ribes_Graphs}, the intersection of an arbitrary collection of subtrees of a tree $\Gg$ is either empty or a tree.
 It follows that for any two vertices $v,w \in V(\Gg)$, there exists a minimal subtree containing $v$ and $w$, which we shall denote as $[v,w] \subseteq \Gg$.

 A profinite group $G$ is said to \emph{act} on a profinite graph $\Gg$ if there is a continuous group action $G \curvearrowright \Gg$ which commutes with the adjacency maps $d_0,d_1$.
 If $U$ is an open normal subgroup of $G$, we shall write $\pi_U \colon G \to \GU$ for the canonical projection of groups and $p_U \colon \Gg \to U \bs \Gg$ for the associated quotient of profinite graphs.
 In that case, the finite group $\GU$ acts naturally on the profinite graph $U \bs \Gg$ via $\pi_U(g) \cdot p_U(x) = p_U(g \cdot x)$.
 There exist appropriate definitions of graphs of profinite groups and their profinite fundamental groups over any profinite graph---this is done using sheaves of profinite groups, see for instance \cite[Sections 5-6]{Ribes_Graphs}.
 However, for the purposes of the present work, it shall be enough to carry out these definitions in the case where the underlying graph $X = \Xi$ is finite.
-A \emph{graph of profinite groups} $\ggx$ over a finite connected graph $\Xi$ consists of: \begin{enumerate}[(a)] \item a collection of profinite groups $\{\Gs(x) : x \in \Xi\}$, referred to as the \emph{vertex} and \emph{edge groups}; and \item two collections of continuous injective homomorphisms of profinite groups $\{\partial_0 \colon \Gs(e) \to \Gs(d_0(e))\}_{e \in E(\Xi)}$ and $\{\partial_1 \colon \Gs(e) \to \Gs(d_1(e))\}_{e \in E(\Xi)}$, referred to as the \textit{edge inclusions}. \end{enumerate} Recall that a profinite group $G$ is \emph{strongly complete} if $G$ is its own profinite completion $G = \widehat{G}$, or equivalently, if all its finite-index normal subgroups are open in the profinite topology.
-This is an extremely general condition: it is a deep theorem of Nikolov and Segal (cf. \cite[Theorem 1.1]{Nikolov_Segal}) that every (topologically) finitely generated profinite group is strongly complete.
-Given a graph of profinite groups $\ggx$, we want to associate to it a fundamental group, which will be a group generated by the vertex groups and a collection of stable letters $T = \{t_e : e \in E(\Xi)\}$, indexed by the edges of $\Xi$, which are glued together with respect to the structure of $\Xi$.
-Specifically, choose a spanning tree $\Theta$ of $\Xi$ and consider the profinite group
+A \emph{graph of profinite groups} $\ggx$ over a finite connected graph $\Xi$ consists of: \begin{enumerate}[(a)] \item a collection of profinite groups $\{\Gs(x) : x \in \Xi\}$, referred to as the \emph{vertex} and \emph{edge groups}; and \item two collections of continuous injective homomorphisms of profinite groups $\{\partial_0 \colon \Gs(e) \to \Gs(d_0(e))\}_{e \in E(\Xi)}$ and $\{\partial_1 \colon \Gs(e) \to \Gs(d_1(e))\}_{e \in E(\Xi)}$, referred to as the \textit{edge inclusions}. \end{enumerate} Given a graph of profinite groups $\ggx$, we want to associate to it a fundamental group, which will be a group generated by the vertex groups and a collection of stable letters $T = \{t_e : e \in E(\Xi)\}$, indexed by the edges of $\Xi$, which are glued together with respect to the structure of $\Xi$.
+Specifically, choose a spanning tree $\Theta$ of $\Xi$ and consider the profinite group given by the profinite free product